gbdk-2020/gbdk-2020/docs/pages/01_getting_started.md

 @anchor macos_unsigned_security_workaround
 ### macOS security warnings
+If you get a security warning on macOS that says ("`... developer cannot be verified, macOS cannot verify that this app is free from malware`"), it does not mean that GBDK is malware.
+It just means the GBDK toolchain binaries are not signed by Apple, so it won't run them without an additional step.

-If you get a security warning about unsigned binaries on macOS, you will need to unquarrantine the files in the bin folder.
+You will need to unquarrantine the files in the bin folder in order to run them.
 This can be fixed using the following steps.

 Open a terminal and navigate to the gbdk bin folder (`"bin/"` under your GBDK-2020 install folder).
 Then type: